feature-engine/feature_engine/docs/user_guide/selection/SelectBySingleFeaturePerformance.rst

+.. _single_feat_performance:

+.. currentmodule:: feature_engine.selection

 SelectBySingleFeaturePerformance
 ================================

-The SelectBySingleFeaturePerformance()selects features based on the performance of machine learning models trained using individual features.
+The :class:`SelectBySingleFeaturePerformance()` selects features based on the performance of machine learning models trained using individual features.
 In other words, selects features based on their individual performance, returned by estimators trained on only that particular feature.